Mustafa02yusuf28/tradedata/next-app/README.md

 ## 🚀 **Vision & Value**

-Quantix aims to democratize access to professional trading tools, actionable insights, and a vibrant financial community.
-By combining cutting-edge analytics, real-time data, and community wisdom, Quantix empowers users to make smarter decisions, faster.
+Fluxtrade aims to democratize access to professional trading tools, actionable insights, and a vibrant financial community.
+By combining cutting-edge analytics, real-time data, and community wisdom, Fluxtrade empowers users to make smarter decisions, faster.

 ---